Poul Schlüter

 Poul Holmskov Schlüter ([ˈpʰʌwl ˈhʌlmskʌw ˈslytɐ]; 3 April 1929 – 27 May 2021) was a Danish politician who served as Prime Minister of Denmark from 1982 to 1993.
-He was the first member of the Conservative People's Party to become Prime Minister, as well as the first conservative to hold the office since 1901.
+He was the first (and to date, only) member of the Conservative People's Party to become prime minister, as well as the first conservative to hold the office since 1901.
 Schlüter was a member of the Folketing (Danish parliament) for the Conservative People's Party from 1964 to 1994.
 He was also Chairman of the Conservative People's Party from 1974 to 1977 and from 1981 to 1993.

 Early life

+Schlüter's paternal grandfather was a bricklayer from Holstein, who had moved to Tønder and married a Dane.
+His family was not immune to the antagonisms that developed in North Schleswig between the Danish majority and the German minority following the 1920 Schleswig plebiscites.

-Born in Tønder, south Jutland, he graduated from the University of Copenhagen in 1957 with a degree in law, and joined the bar in 1960.
+Born in Tønder, south Jutland, he graduated from the University of Copenhagen in 1957 with a law degree, and joined the bar in 1960.

 Political career

 In 1964, Schlüter was elected to the Folketing for the Conservative People's Party.
 He was elected leader of the Conservatives from 1974, defeating Erik Ninn-Hansen.
 Though he lost the position in 1977, he regained it two years later.

 In 1982, after Prime Minister Anker Jørgensen was forced to resign, Schlüter constructed a four-party coalition and was appointed his successor.
-During his time as Prime Minister, he was named "Nordic Politician of the Year" (in 1984).
+During his time as prime minister, he was named "Nordic Politician of the Year" (in 1984).
 He was subsequently granted a large number of Danish and international awards and medals.

 Previously, he had served as a member of the Council of Europe from 1971 to 1974, and had headed the Danish Delegation to the Nordic Council, where he served as a member of the Council Presidium, in 1978 and 1979.
-He retired as Prime Minister in 1993 after an inquiry found that he had misinformed the Danish Parliament.
-The case was known as the Tamil Case (Tamilsagen), as it involved asylum requests from Tamil refugees.
+He retired as prime minister in 1993 after an inquiry found that he had misinformed the Danish Parliament.
+The case was known as the Tamil Case (Tamilsagen), as it involved asylum requests from Tamil refugees from Sri Lanka who fled because of the civil war.

 When Schlüter resigned in 1993, he attempted to have Uffe Ellemann Jensen (Venstre) appointed acting prime minister until the Conservative Henning Dyremose could take over.
 The attempt was dropped as royal cabinet secretary Niels Eilschou Holm considered the maneuver unconstitutional.
 Instead, Poul Nyrup Rasmussen (Social Democrats) was appointed prime minister following a "Queen's round".

-Following his retirement as Prime Minister in 1993, Schlüter served as a member of the European Parliament from 1994 to 1999, the first three years as Vice-President of the body.
+Following his retirement as prime minister in 1993, Schlüter served as a member of the European Parliament from 1994 to 1999, the first three years as vice-president of the body.